 A narrative has been drafted below.
 Please modify or update as necessary.

 Aim 5 activities contribute to project-level outcomes and impacts through educating graduate and undergraduate students, along with high school teachers and students, on climate science, forestry, and interdisciplinary research.
-The PINEMAP distance graduate course, Climate and Forests, was offered again in the 2013 spring semester, with a total of 19 students participating.
-The course provides a platform for faculty to interact and help students better understand the variety of interdisciplinary research, education, and outreach elements within the PINEMAP project.
 The PINEMAP undergraduate course titled Effective Communication Skills was offered in fall 2013 and all 12 undergraduate fellows completed it.
-The PINEMAP Undergraduate Fellowship Program’s second year began in May as 12 undergraduate fellows began working with paired PINEMAP graduate students at host institutions.
-This internship experience was used in the fall 2013 Effective Communication Skills course where interns educated public secondary school students about forest resources and climate change, developed scientific abstract and a scientific poster and PowerPoint® presentation.
-The draft Project Learning Tree/PINEMAP secondary module was completed, with input from the 2012 Education Advisory Committee and from 25 PINEMAP researchers and external experts who reviewed the activities.
-A new Education Advisory Committee was created for 2013 to guide the formative evaluation and module website development.
-The module website and online training resources were developed, and 44 educators throughout the Southeast participated in the module pilot test.
-The module is currently being revised based on pilot tester feedback.
-Revisions include the development of a new introductory activity, so the final module will contain 14 activities.
-The team coordinated a Climate Change Symposium for 53 teachers in partnership with the Center for PreCollegiate Education and Teaching at the University of Florida in May 2012.
+This cohort delivered 107 presentations on forest resources at 25 secondary schools in the southeastern US and reached a total of 2,629 students.
+The PINEMAP Undergraduate Fellowship Program’s third year began in May as 12 undergraduate fellows began working with paired PINEMAP graduate students at seven host institutions.
+This internship experience will be used in the fall 2014 Effective Communication Skills course where fellows educate public secondary school students about forest resources and climate change, developed scientific abstract and a scientific poster and PowerPoint® presentation.
+The Project Learning Tree/PINEMAP secondary module, Southeastern Forests and Climate Change, was completed, with input from more than 140 people who helped with the module development through writing and reviewing activities, or participating in the advisory committee, expert content review, or pilot test.
+The final module is currently being printed and will be ready for distribution on September 15, 2014.
+We are in the process of completing the accompanying website, which includes all the module materials, videos, and online training resources.
+Through educator training opportunities, including a Climate Change Symposium and a teacher workshop, the team has reached more than 65 teachers to date.
+Two facilitator trainings are being planned for Fall 2015.

+The Tier III site in Oklahoma hosted two intensive authentic research experience programs in the summer of 2014.
+First, a group eight Oklahoma high school science teachers spent a week on-site, learning about the research project goals and objectives, as well as the experimental design and instrumentation used to measure tree water use, soil respiration, and soil moisture.
+Teachers then developed formal study plans for classroom use as part of the week.
+This was hosted by PINEMAP researchers, graduate students and technicians, with formal curriculum development through the University of Oklahoma K20 Center.

+Second, the Tier III site hosted 10 minority and female undergraduates as part of a three week internship in Oklahoma, Texas and Louisiana.
+The Tier III site was visited as a demonstration of an intensive ecological research site, and was hosted by PINEMAP researchers, graduate students and technicians.

 Outputs

 Products